 Even funnier in Champion mode (every hit knocks you down) when you can let it hit you and it will reduce your HP by half.
 Not only that, but if you recover this health while Aran's down on the mat, your HP bar will shoot back up to full instantly.

 Where the hell are the standards of the WVBA in allowing fighters in?
-Huge tall boxers and huge fat ones are fine since they can box (never mind the fact they are way out of your weight class) but then there's Great Tiger who blatantly uses illusionary magic, Dragon Chan who tries to KICK you (in Super Punch Out) and then Aran Ryan who is a BLATANT cheater with headbutts, elbowing and a glove-on-a-rope WHICH THE CROWD AND YOUR TRAINER RECOGNISE?
+Huge tall boxers and huge fat ones are fine since they can box (never mind the fact they are way out of your weight class) but then there's Great Tiger who blatantly uses illusionary magic, Dragon Chan who tries to KICK you (in Super Punch Out), Masked Muscle who both headbutts and spits in his opponents eyes, and then Aran Ryan who is a BLATANT cheater with headbutts, elbowing and a glove-on-a-rope WHICH THE CROWD AND YOUR TRAINER RECOGNISE?
 Aran has also assaulted the referee so being blind is no excuse.

 The only standards boxers have to stand up to is backing off when their opponent is unconscious, and their hands must be covered by gloves.
 Like, obv.

 To be fair, there probably isn't any official mention of magic use in the boxing rulebook, so the illusions could be handwaved with the Ain't No Rule clause.
 Not so much the kicking and the headbutting, though.
 Or the elbowing.
 Or the spitting.
 Or the quarterstaff.
 But then again, Mike Tyson wasn't immediately disqualified for trying to bite Hollyfield's ear off...